Where are the best German Christmas markets?

 Cologne Christmas market

-Door to door, from Calais to Cologne, the journey will take 4 and a half hours.
-The city hosts several markets, however, one of the most famous is the Cathedral Market.
+Door to door, from Calais to Cologne, the journey will take between 4½ and 5 hours.
+Cologne hosts several Christmas markets, with one of the most famous the Cathedral Market.

 Another must visit market in Cologne is The House Elves’ Winter Fairytale Christmas Market, which pays tribute to the local legend of the Heinzelmännchen.
 Again, the market is filled with stalls all split into tiny alleys which are great to wander through, glühwein in hand and admire all the extra details.